fbpx

 #3 Fay Canyon Trail

-The Fay Canyon Trail is an easy hike that’s just 2.4 miles round trip and offers beautiful views of Sedona’s red rocks.
+The Fay Canyon Trail is an easy hike that’s just 2.4 miles round trip and offers beautiful views of Sedona’s red rocks from an angle you don’t get anywhere else!

 The trail follows a scenic canyon that is pretty easy to navigate, especially for beginner hikers!